sachinmw/puppetQuest/Quest_Guide/quests/variables_and_parameters.md

 Note that if you wanted to make a change to the `$doc_root` directory, you'd only have to do this in one place.
-While there are more advanced forms of data separation in Puppet, the basic principle is the same: The more distinct your code is from the underlying data, the more resuable it is, and the less difficult it will be to refactor when you have to make changes later.
+While there are more advanced forms of data separation in Puppet, the basic principle is the same: The more distinct your code is from the underlying data, the more reusable it is, and the less difficult it will be to refactor when you have to make changes later.

 {% task 3 %}